-About Charleston Naval Shipyard
+The History of the Charleston Naval Shipyard

 When the Korean War began, Charleston Naval Shipyard began constructing vessels again.
 After the Vietnam War, production slowed considerably.
-By 1996, the shipyard closed permanently.

 Asbestos was once a huge part of the shipbuilding and repair business.
 Almost all shipyards once relied on asbestos because of its extreme resistance to heat and fire, affordability, and ease of use.